ronituohino/battle-sheep/docs/design.md

 I will use the [React](https://reactjs.org/) framework, with [Vite](https://vitejs.dev/) as the module bundler.
 I might also use a UI framework to speed up development.
+The app will be a single-page-app (SPA).

 I will use [Jest](https://jestjs.io/) for unit testing.
 I might also use [Cypress](https://www.cypress.io/) for integration testing.

+The website will be deployed to [Firebase](https://firebase.google.com/).

 I will try to detach the TypeScript code as much as possible from the rest of the web page code to make it easier to review.